SkyForgerUK/Project_2_RPSSL/README.md

 </details>

 - __JSHint__
-    - On the first try JSHint reported 27 warnings, but no errors:
+    - On the first try JSHint reported 1 warning, but no errors:

 <details>
   <summary>JSHint Warning Messages</summary>